newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/register-consumer-affairs.md

 webflowType: individual-license
 webflowId: 5f7729927fe89d43ed054794
 licenseCertificationClassification: ""
+summaryDescriptionMd: >
-summaryDescriptionMd: "Home improvement contractors are individuals and companies involved in repairing, renovating, modernizing, installing, replacing, improving, restoring, painting, constructing, remodeling, moving, or demolishing residential or noncommercial properties.
-If you or your business is involved in any of the activities mentioned above you must register as a Home Improvement Contractor."
+  Home improvement contractors are individuals and companies involved in repairing, renovating, modernizing, installing, replacing, improving, restoring, painting, constructing, remodeling, moving, or demolishing residential or noncommercial properties.
+If you or your business is involved in any of the activities mentioned above you must register as a Home Improvement Contractor.
 ---

 ---